+Auto-grading quizzes are changing the way teachers manage assessments, and not just because they save time.
 There is a moment every teacher knows.
 You’ve just collected 35 quiz papers.
 You have 40 minutes before the next class.
-You open the answer key, pick up your red pen, and start doing math on every single paper.
+You open the answer key, pick up your red pen, and start marking every single paper.

-Auto-grading doesn’t just give you those 40 minutes back.
-It gives you data that a red pen never could.
+Auto-grading quizzes don’t just give you those 40 minutes back.
+They give you data that a red pen never could.

 What Is Auto-Grading?